Get Tech Tips

 Compressor Mass Flow – Some Thought Experiments

-In order to wrap my head around diagnostic issues it really helps me to engage in thought experiments where I think of more extreme examples of an issue or situation or consider the ideal in order to find the “edges” of a concept.
-Once I find the edges of the extreme then I can begin to sort down to a more exact conclusion.
+In order to wrap my head around diagnostic issues, it helps me engage in thought experiments where I think of more extreme examples of an issue or situation or consider the ideal to find the “edges” of a concept.
+Once I find the extreme edges, I can begin to sort down to a more exact conclusion.

-Mass flow just means how much fluid is moving over a a given amount of time.
-The “stuff” in this case is refrigerant and the mass measurement is generally lbs in the USA and the rate could be minutes, seconds or hours.
+Mass flow just means how much fluid is moving over a given amount of time.
+In this case, the “stuff” is refrigerant, and the mass measurement is generally pounds (lbs) in the USA, and the rate could be minutes, seconds, or hours.

-Our goal with a compressor is to move as many lbs of refrigerant, as quickly as possibly with the minimal amount of watts in energy used in order to move the greatest # of btus/hr we can … pretty straight forward so far.
+Our goal with a compressor is to move as many lbs of refrigerant as quickly as possible with the minimal amount of watts in energy used to move the greatest number of BTUs/hr we can—pretty straightforward, so far.

-The typical single speed, single stage compressor with no unloading capability runs ESSENTIALLY the same speed and with the same volume in the compression chamber (cylinder, scroll etc…) this means that a traditional compressor has a fairly constant volume in the compression chamber and rate of compression.
-I say “fairly” constant because as the compressor moves greater mass or works against greater pressure the motor will tend to slip more resulting in a slower rotational speed of the rotor.
+The typical single-speed, single-stage compressor with no unloading capability runs ESSENTIALLY the same speed and with the same volume in the compression chamber (cylinder, scroll, etc.).
+That means that a traditional compressor has a fairly constant volume in the compression chamber and rate of compression.
+I say “fairly” constant because as the compressor moves greater mass or works against greater pressure, the motor will tend to slip more, resulting in a slower rotational speed of the rotor.

-So let’s imagine an old single speed, single stage reciprocating compressor with no unloading.
-It’s compressing refrigerant with a constant volume in the cylinder that goes from its largest cylinder capacity at the bottom of the down stroke (suction stroke) to its minimum capacity at the top of the up stroke (discharge stroke).
-This variation in volume in the cylinder as the pistons actively move and down is what creates the pressure differential between the high side and the low side and this pressure difference is what allows the refrigerant to move through the circuit.
+So, let's imagine an old single-speed, single-stage reciprocating compressor with no unloading.
+It's compressing refrigerant with a constant volume in the cylinder that goes from its largest cylinder capacity at the bottom of the downstroke (suction stroke) to its minimum capacity at the top of the upstroke (discharge stroke).
+This variation in volume in the cylinder as the pistons actively move and down creates the pressure differential between the high side and the low side.
+This pressure difference allows the refrigerant to move through the circuit.

-The reason we want lower pressure differential has to do with mass flow rate, if the compressor has a fixed volume in the cylinders and the pistons are pumping away at the same speed then that part of the equation is fairly fixed.
-The only way to increase the amount of refrigerant being moved by the compressor is to
+The reason we want a lower pressure differential has to do with the mass flow rate.
+If the compressor has a fixed volume in the cylinders and the pistons are pumping away at the same speed, then that part of the equation is fairly fixed.
+The only way to increase the amount of refrigerant being moved by the compressor is to:

 #1 – Increase the density of the refrigerant